casper-astro/tutorials_devel/workshop_setup.md

 cp -r /home/fast/tutorials_devel .
 ```

-That wasn't so hard, right?
-Running all the above commands might be a little bit cumbersome, but it ensures your versions of the CASPER libraries are in sync with the tutorial models you are running.
-This will prevent all kinds of pain later on.

-2. Decide which hardware platform you are compiling for and go to the appropriate direcctory.
+3. Decide which hardware platform you are compiling for and go to the appropriate direcctory.
 Different directories contain slightly different MATLAB / Xilinx configurations, so it's important to choose the right one for the platform you are using.
 ```bash
 cd ise # For ROACH only
 # or...